ssuppe/nightscout-mcp/docs/PROJECT.md

 *   **Tool Definition and Schema:** A key learning was the importance of providing a detailed description of the tool's output in the `description` field of the `registerTool` method.
 This is crucial for the LLM to understand the shape of the data it will receive.
 We also created a dedicated `src/lib/schemas.ts` file to define the Zod schema for the Nightscout `Entry` object.
 This schema is used to validate the data from the Nightscout API and to inform the description of the `get_entries` tool.
 This approach ensures that our data is valid and that the LLM has a clear understanding of the data it is working with.

 *   **Handling Data Inconsistencies:** During testing, we discovered that the Nightscout API does not always return a `dateString` field, which caused our Zod validation to fail.
 To address this, we made the `dateString` field optional in our `entrySchema` and added logic to our `NightscoutClient` to manually create the `dateString` from the `date` timestamp if it is missing.
 This makes our server more robust and resilient to inconsistencies in the API data.

+*   **Handling Nullable Fields:** The implementation of the `get_treatments` tool revealed that some fields, such as `carbs` and `insulin`, can be `null` in the Nightscout API response.
+To handle this, we updated our `zod` schema to allow for nullable values and provide a default value of `0`.
+This ensures that our server can gracefully handle these cases and avoid validation errors.

 ## **4. Project Documents**